Judy Nagel

-Judy Ann Nagel (born August 27, 1951) is a former World Cup alpine ski racer from the United States.
+Judy Ann Nagel became Judy Nagel Johnson (born August 27, 1951) is a former World Cup alpine ski racer from the United States.

 Early years

 Born in Seattle, Washington, Nagel was the younger of two daughters of an Olympic ski racer.
 She learned to ski and race at Stevens Pass when the family lived in Skykomish.
 When Crystal Mountain began operations in 1962, her father headed the new ski school and race program, and the family relocated to Enumclaw.

 Her father, Jack Nagel (1926–2004), was a member of the U.S. alpine team at the 1952 Winter Olympics; he fell in the first run of the slalom and finished 29th in the giant slalom.
 Born in Port Townsend and raised in Skykomish, Jack was a third-generation logger when skiing was gaining popularity in the 1940s.
 He later ran the only gas station in Skykomish and was a ski instructor at Stevens Pass until 1962, when the new Crystal Mountain opened near Mount Rainier.
 His racing school was featured in Sports Illustrated in 1963, with older daughter Cathy, 14, on the cover.